gobuffalo/tags/README.md

 }
 ```

-By implementing this interface tags will call `SelectValue` and `SelectLabel` to get the option Value and Label from the struct instance.
+By implementing this interface tags will call `SelectValue` and `SelectLabel` to get the option Value and Label from implementer.

 #### Selected